-Diode lasers involve the production of laser light in a special semiconductor structure on a Gallium Arsenide (GaAs) basis.
-A typical 10 mm long diode laser bar contains approximately 25 single laser emitters.
-When mounted on a specially designed, highly-efficient heat sink, a diode bar is able to produce up to 50 watts of laser output power.
-A single high-power diode module consists of: (1) a semiconductor wafer bar; (2) a micro channel cooling device, on which the laser bar is mounted; and (3) a micro-lens system, which is mounted in front of the laser bar and which collimates the laser beam in the high-divergent optical axis.
-Power can be increased by stacking several diode modules on top of each other.
-Through optical combination of such stacks, output power in the kilowatt range can be achieved.
+Diode Lasers or laser diodes are based on special semiconductor structures on a Gallium Arsenide (GaAs) die to generate laser light.
+A typical 10 mm long laser diode bar contains approximately 25 single laser emitters.
+When mounted on a specially designed, highly-efficient heat sink, a laser diode bar is able to produce up to 100 watts of laser output power.
+A single high-power laser diode module consists of: (1) a semiconductor laser diode wafer bar; (2) a high efficient heat sink , on which the laser bar is mounted; and optional (3) a micro-lens system, which is mounted in front of the laser bar to collimate or focus the light.
+Optical output power can be increased by combining the beamlets of several laser diode modules on top of each other.
+Through optical combination of such stacks, output powers in the kilowatt range can be achieved.
 Diode lasers typically have larger spot diameters when focused, and are typically used for surface treatment, soldering and plastic welding.